ComputerScienceHouse/Quotefault/README.md

 Long-term goals:
 Allow InfoSys to access the database and take one quote a day and display it in the user-center once per hour; Allow Segfault editors to delete old/used quotes from the database at any time; Appearance improvements

+(2/12/17):
+Submission now updates a MySQL server hosted by CSH, grabbing csh username, quote and name form strings, and datetime as it goes.
+Second /get page is coded to retrieve rows from the MySQL server, and will eventually display them for general user consumption (upon discussion with members of floor, I think I'll have this page be open to everyone in a non-editable state, and just use the CSH MySQL viewer to allow Quotefault editors to remove quotes from the db).
+Next step is to learn the nencesary Jinja to implement this properly, and create a button that'll redirect to it from the main page.